 Leveraging Community Partnerships to Predict and Communicate Coastal Responses to a Changing Greenland Ice Sheet

-David Felton Porter1, Margie Turrin2, Kirsty J Tinto3, Jacqueline Austermann3, Jonathan Kingslake4 and Robin Elizabeth Bell5, (1)Columbia University, Lamont-Doherty Earth Observatory, Palisades, NY, United States, (2)LDEO of Columbia University, Marine & Polar Geophysics, Palisades, NY, United States, (3)Columbia University, Lamont-Doherty Earth Observatory, Palisades, United States, (4)Lamont-Doherty Earth Observatory, Palisades, United States, (5)Lamont-Doherty Earth Observatory of Columbia University, Palisades, United States
+David Felton Porter1, Margie Turrin2, Kirsty J Tinto3, Jacqueline Austermann3, Jonathan Kingslake4 and Robin Elizabeth Bell5, (1)Columbia University, Lamont-Doherty Earth Observatory, Palisades, NY, United States, (2)LDEO of Columbia University, Marine & Polar Geophysics, Palisades, United States, (3)Columbia University, Lamont-Doherty Earth Observatory, Palisades, United States, (4)Lamont-Doherty Earth Observatory, Palisades, United States, (5)Lamont-Doherty Earth Observatory of Columbia University, Palisades, United States

 Abstract: